Current Volunteer & Donation Needs

 Agency Contact: Dawn Sykes

 Volunteer Needs: Small Business Financial Volunteer – Britepath’s Financial Empowerment Center (FEC) is seeking volunteers with a financial background, including in banking or lending, to help these small businesses work through the difficult time impacting them.
-Due to the COVID-19 pandemic, many small businesses are struggling to understand and navigate financial options available to them.
+Due to the COVID-19 pandemic, many small businesses are struggling to understand and navigate the financial options available to them.
 Click here to learn more about this opportunity.

 Donation Needs: Collecting cash donations that they will pool to purchase food gift cards and help families pay rent/utilities in the coming months.
 Please use link or mail checks to Britepaths at 3959 Pender Drive, Suite 200, Fairfax, VA 22030.
 For questions, please contact Shannon Bryant.